KumarRobotics/ublox/README.md

 ## Launch

 A sample launch file is provided in `ublox_gps.launch`.
 The two topics to which you should subscribe are `/gps/fix` and `/gps/fix_velocity`.
 The angular component of `fix_velocity` is unused.

+A second sample launch file `ublox_device.launch` loads the parameters from a yaml file in the config folder.
+The required arguments are `node_name` and `param_file_name`.

 ## Debugging